[ Printer Friendly Version ] [ Report Abuse ]

 Oh my, they really are exactly the same.
-She thought.
+She couldn’t believe it.

-"What are you lot doing to this poor girl already?" she asked.
+"What are you lot doing to this poor girl already?" she asked sternly.

 "Nothing Evans, she was just teaching Black some manners," James said with love pouring from his eyes.
 "So is this the year you finally give in to your heart's deepest desire and go out with me?" he asked, wiggling his eyebrows.

 "Potter, I wouldn't go out with you if you were the last man on earth," she said firmly.

 Hermione couldn't help but notice a slightly playful tone in her voice.
 Hmm… They're not together yet.
 Although I think I do remember Harry saying it was during their seventh year they became a couple.

 "You better be careful sitting with this lot.
 People might start thinking you're trouble," Lily said playfully to Hermione.
 "I'm Lily Evans, head girl.
 If you need anything, please don't hesitate to ask me," she said with kindness.

 "Thank you so much, Lily.
 I'm Hermione Winters," Hermione reached across the table and shook her hand, still very much in shock.